ryanatkn/orc/README.md

 - fetch typesafe metadata about collections of deployments and import it as typesafe JSON
 - publish a generated docs website for your collections of deployments
-- import its components to view and interact with package collection metadata
+- import its components to view and interact with deployment collection metadata
 - publish metadata about your collections of deployments to the web for other users and tools

 planned additions: